 HIMSS is a global advisor and thought leader supporting the transformation of the health ecosystem through information and technology.
 As a mission-driven non-profit, HIMSS offers a unique depth and breadth of expertise in health innovation, public policy, workforce development, research, and analytics to advise global leaders, stakeholders, and influencers on best practices in health information and technology.
-Through our innovation engine, HIMSS delivers key insights, education, and engaging events to healthcare providers, governments, and market suppliers, ensuring they have the right information at the point of decision.
-Established in 1961, HIMSS serves the global health information and technology communities with focused operations across North America, Europe, the United Kingdom, the Middle East, and Asia Pacific.
+Through our innovation engine, HIMSS delivers key insights, education, and engaging events to healthcare providers, governments, and market suppliers, ensuring they have the right information and technology communities with focused operations across North America, Europe, the United Kingdom, the Middle East, and Asia Pacific.
 Our members include more than 105,000 individuals, 480 provider organizations, 470 non-profit partners, and 650 health services organizations.